open/close all folders

 - When Hyuga Hinata from Naruto was a little girl she was kidnapped.
 She's the heir to the Hyuga clan, one of Konoha's most elite and illustrious families.
 The trope is subverted: it wasn't because she was Hyuga Clan's heir, but because of her Byakugan eyes.
 Of course, since the Main Head is always expected to be the strongest, Hinata being his daughter was only an add-up, plus the fact she wasn't marked with the Bird Cage Seal.

 - Mars Daybreak: Kenran Butohsai has this, very literally.
 Enora Taft is the daughter of the President of the Earth who plays a more than willing hostage and friend to the crew of Yoake-no Fune (Ship of Aurora).

 - Nunnally from Code Geass gets a role as a living MacGuffin.
 This is partially because she's the protagonist's little sister, partially because she's so sweet and seemingly helpless that most characters want to protect her, and partially because she's a princess.

 - The final arc of Yu-Gi-Oh!
 ARC-V reveals that Zuzu and her counterparts manage to cross this with Dismantled MacGuffin.
-Basically, they're believed to be Soul Jars for the Big Bad's daughter, and everyone else only targets them because they're important to this one person.
+Basically, they're Soul Jars for Leo Akaba's daughter, and everyone else only targets them to either blackmail or hinder him.